unduli-attacked/frc-docs/source/docs/software/state-space/state-space-intro.rst

 In the case of a DC motor, with just a mathematical model and knowledge of all current states of the system(i.e., angular velocity), we can predict all future states given the future voltage inputs.
 But if the system is disturbed in any way that isn’t modeled by our equations, like a load or unexpected friction,the angular velocity of the motor will deviate from the model over time.
 To combat this, we can give the motor corrective commands to account for model uncertainty.

 A PID controller is a form of feedback control.
-State-space control often uses the control law (a mathematical formula that generates inputs to drive a system to a desired state) :math:`\mathbf{u} = \mathbf{K(r - x)}`, where K is some controller :term:`gain` matrix, r is the :term:`reference`\state and x is the current state in state-space.
+State-space control often uses the :term:`control law` :math:`\mathbf{u} = \mathbf{K(r - x)}`, where K is some controller :term:`gain` matrix, r is the :term:`reference`\state and x is the current state in state-space.
 The difference between these two vectors, :math:`r - x`, is known as :term:`error`.
-This control law is essentially a multidimensional proportional controller.
+This :term:`control law` is essentially a multidimensional proportional controller.
 Because model-based control means that we can predict the future states of a system given an initial condition and future control inputs, we can pick a mathematically optimal :term:`gain` matrix K.

 Let's start with the open loop pendulum example.
 The case where K is the zero matrix would mean that no control :term:`input` is applied, and the phase portrait would look identical to the one above.
 Let's pick a K of [[2, 0], [0, 2]], where are :term:`input` to the pendulum is angular acceleration.
 This K would mean that for every degree of position :term:`error`, the angular acceleration would be 1 degree per second squared; similarly, we accelerate by 1 degree per second squared for every degree per second of :term:`error`.
 Try following an arrow from somewhere in state-space inwards -- no matter the initial conditions, the state will settle at the :term:`reference` rather than circle endlessly with pure feedforward.